 How to Record a Remote Podcast Guest

-If you want to interview and record a podcast interview guest remotely (i.e. they’re not right in front of you), how do you do it?
+If you want to record a remote podcast guest interview (i.e. your guest is not right in front of you), how do you do it?

 In this post, we’ll go through the best remote recording options and tips on getting the best result (highest quality audio) no matter which method you use.